magento/devdocs/src/marketplace/sellers/subscriptions/buying-subscriptions.md

 ![]({{ site.baseurl }}/marketplace/sellers/images/subscriptions-buying-pricing.png){: .zoom}

-During checkout, subscription extensions will display the recurring amount that you will be charged.
+During checkout, subscription extensions display the recurring amount that you will be charged.
 Note: at this moment, Adobe Commerce Marketplace only supports annual extension subscriptions.

 ## Handling an extension license or pricing change